For investors in stocks and bonds, tax-loss harvesting can turn losers into partial winners.

 Another Example of How Tax-Loss Harvesting Works

-Let’s say that before the financial crisis of 2008–09 and the rise of social media, you owned several shares in a well-known technology company.
-You were forced to sell and earned a short-term gain of $10,000 — and the very strong possibility of a hefty tax hit.
+Let’s say that before the fiscal crisis of 2008–09 and the rise of social media, you owned several shares in a well-known technology company.
+You were forced to sell and earned a short-term gain of $10,000 — and the strong possibility of a hefty tax hit.

 On the other hand, you lost $14,000 investing in solar-power companies that same year.
 Under tax-loss harvesting, the $10,000 in gains got wiped out by the $14,000 in losses.
 You then used the remaining $4,000 to reduce your taxable paycheck income by $3,000.
 The $1,000 leftover was carried over to lower your taxable income the following year.